Visiblink/antenna/README.md

 Database Location:
 ------------------

-The station database is in a python dictionary file called "antennarc" in your ~/.config directory.
-The file can be edited directly.
-Note: now that I am aware of the XDG specification, this file will move to ~/.local/share/antenna/antennarc in future versions.
+The station database is in a python dictionary file called "antennarc" in the ~/.local/share/antenna/ directory.